mrinal22258/Gendered-Abuse-Detection-in-Indic-Languages/README.md

    - Upload `glove_embeddings.json` to the same location.

 2. **Environment**
-   - Recommended: Use a system with GPU support for optimal performance.
+   - Recommended: Use a system with GPU support for optimal performance..
-   - Ensure all necessary Python packages are installed.
+   - Ensure all necessary Python packages are installed..

 3. **Run the Notebook**
    - Open the `.ipynb` file in Jupyter Notebook or JupyterLab.